Robert Byington Mitchell: Civil War service

 After the start of the Civil War, Mitchell served as the Adjutant General of Kansas from May 2, 1861, to June 20, 1861.
 He later led the 2nd Kansas Infantry.
-He was badly wounded at the Battle of Wilson's Creek on August 10, 1861.
-He was shot from his horse while leading his regiment.
+Mitchell was badly wounded at the Battle of Wilson's Creek on August 10, 1861, when his horse was shot while leading his regiment.

 After recovery, U.S. President Abraham Lincoln appointed him as a brigadier general to rank from April 8, 1862, and he was given command of a mixed brigade at Fort Riley.
 He commanded the 9th Division in Charles C. Gilbert's III Corps at the Battle of Perryville.
 He was then sent to Nashville, Tennessee, where he remained for several months.

 During the Chickamauga campaign, Mitchell served as George H. Thomas's Chief of Cavalry for the Army of the Cumberland.
 Just before the Third Battle of Chattanooga, he was ordered to Washington, D.C., for court-martial duty.
 According to some sources, this was due to severe wounds which incapacitated him from field duty but this is contradicted in the Official Records by Mitchell's own correspondence.
 Whether incapacitated or not, he would not see active campaigning again, and for the remainder of the Civil War, he commanded the District of Nebraska, then the District of North Kansas, and finally the District of Kansas.
 He saw service in Colorado Territory in January 1865, following the Indian raid on Julesburg, Colorado, on the Overland Trail, but he did not succeed in locating the Indian camp on the Republican River until after they had departed.
+While commander of the military District of Nebraska and in response to the Indian raid on Julesberg, Mitchell requested every ranch and military set the prairie ablaze to drive the Indians out.
+According to author and witness Eugene Ware, "They rolled as a vast confluent sheet of flame to the south.”
+The fire burned for more than three days along the banks of the Arkansas River in Kansas and Colorado with the flames reaching as far south as the Texas panhandle, with much of Nebraska south of the Platte River and west of Fort Kearny reduced to a blackened and desolate waste.

 Governor of New Mexico Territory

 Mitchell was honorably mustered out of the army on January 15, 1866.
 On the same day, the United States Senate confirmed his nomination as the Governor of the New Mexico Territory.
 He took the oath of office on June 6, 1866.
 He never appeared to take his duties as governor seriously.
-He was often absent from the territorial capital Santa Fe, without explanation, forcing the legislature to forward bills it had passed to Washington, D.C., for approval of the United States Congress.
+He was often absent without explanation from the territorial capital, Santa Fe, forcing the legislature to forward bills it had passed to Washington, D.C., for approval of the United States Congress.
 He resigned as governor in 1869.